MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/access-control/active-directory-security-groups.md

 |Default User Rights|None|

 ### <a name="BKMK_DomainGuests"></a>Domain Guests
-The Domain Guests group includes the domain' built-in Guest account.
+The Domain Guests group includes the domain's built-in Guest account.
 When members of this group sign in as local guests on a domain-joined computer, a domain profile is created on the local computer.

 The Domain Guests group applies to versions of the Windows Server operating system listed in the [Active Directory Default Security Groups table](#BKMK_GroupsTable).